al-ce/goauth/docs/README.md

 - `DATABASE_URL`: The URL of the database to connect to
 - `AUTH_SERVER_PORT`: The port to run the http server on
 - `DISCUSSION_APP_SESSION_KEY`: The secret key to encrypt the session id
-- `CORS_ALLOWED_ORIGINS`: comma separated string of allowed origins e.g. "http://localhost:5173,http://localhost:4173"
+- `CORS_ALLOWED_ORIGINS`: comma separated string of allowed origins e.g. `"http://localhost:5173,http://localhost:4173"`

 See `example.env` or the `watch` command in `justfile` for sample environment variables.

 Third party packages are defined in `go.mod` and `go.sum`.

+## Credits

+Much learned about http and async go from lessons at https://calhoun.io

+Developed as part of a larger project with
+- @adamleatherman
+- @jkeehnast
+- @ samrxh